 Examine all loosened or removed hardware.
 Replace damaged or missing parts with Evinrude/Johnson Genuine Parts or equivalent.
 Check the gearcase for leakage.
 If leakage is evident, the gearcase seals should be replaced.
 IMPORTANT: Gearcase lubricant is thick and clear.
 Do not confuse this with engine oil, which may normally appear on the skeg after performing the long-term (winterization) storage procedure.

 Anticorrosion anodes - Check condition.
-Refer to Anti-Corrosion Anodes on page 23.
+Refer to Special Operating Conditions on page 26.

-IMPORTANT: Do not run your outboard even for a brief start-up-without supplying water to it.
+NOTICE DO NOT run your outboard even for a brief start-up-without supplying water to it.
 Water pump damage can occur in just a few seconds.